ray-project/ray/doc/source/serve/handle-guide.md

 ## Note about ray.ObjectRef

-`ray.ObjectRef` corresponds to a result of a request submission.
-To retrieve the result, you can use its synchronous API `ray.get(ref)` or async API `await ref`.
-To wait for the result to be available, you can use its synchronous API `ray.wait([ref])` or async API `await asyncio.wait([ref])`.
-You can mix and match them; but we recommend using the async API because it helps support high concurrency.
+`ray.ObjectRef` corresponds to the result of a request submission.
+To retrieve the result, you can use the synchronous Ray Core API `ray.get(ref)` or the async API `await ref`.
+To wait for the result to be available without retrieving it, you can use the synchronous API `ray.wait([ref])` or the async API `await asyncio.wait([ref])`.
+You can mix and match these calls, but we recommend using async APIs to increase concurrency.

 ## Calling a specific method